 The Fortune of War roundabout at Laindon is closed

 off to right turns.
-The roundabout on the A127 had become a blackspot despite the earlier introduction
+The roundabout on the A127 had become an accident black spot despite the earlier introduction

 on its approaches.
 The traffic Order is experimental and for a period not exceeding 18 months.
 At

-roundabout, which opened in the 1940s, is still in place - awaiting a decision on its future.
+roundabout, which was created in the 1940s, is still in place - awaiting a decision on its future.

-BT (British Telecom) introduce changes to all United Kingdom geographic STD (Subscriber Trunk Dialing)
+BT (British Telecom) introduce changes to all United Kingdom geographic STD (Subscriber Trunk Dialling)

 codes.
 One of the changes, introduced on PhONEday, was the addition of an extra digit '1' after the opening '0' on all geographic area codes resulting in a